Saturday, September 6, 2025

 Bad choices have bad conclusions.
 The Lord has delightful purposes for people’s lives, but when they pursue evil, they reap horrible consequences such as a destructive captivity.
 It could be a captivity to a foreign nation or to a destructive addiction like alcohol, drugs or porn.

-Jeremiah was in good company as he mourned for sinners who needed to turn to God for deliverance.
-King David wept for sinners, “My eyes shed streams of water, because they do not keep Your law.”
-Jesus wept for sinners, “When He approached Jerusalem, He saw the city and wept over it.”
-The Apostle Paul wept for sinners, “I have great sorrow and unceasing grief in my heart.”
-[6]
+Jeremiah was in good company as he mourned for sinners who needed God to rescue them.
+In Psalm 119:136, King David wept for sinners, “My eyes shed streams of water, because they do not keep Your law.”
+Luke 19:41-42 says, “When He drew near and saw the city, He wept over it, ‘Would that you, even you, had known on this day the things that make for peace.’”

 “Say to the king and to the queen mother, ‘Humble yourselves; sit down, for your rule shall collapse, the crown of your glory.’”
 Jeremiah 13:18